Shotzi Blackheart: NXT (2019–2021)

-SmackDown (2021–present)
+SmackDown (2021–2024)

 On the July 9 episode of SmackDown, Blackheart, now under the shortened ring name Shotzi, debuted alongside Tegan Nox as Shotzi & Nox, but the team was disbanded when, as part of the 2021 Draft, Nox was drafted to the Raw brand while Shotzi remained on the SmackDown brand.
 On the October 29 episode of SmackDown, after losing to SmackDown Women's Champion Charlotte Flair in a championship contenders match, Shotzi attacked Sasha Banks who was at ringside, turning heel in the process.

-Shotzi participated in the 5 on 5 Survivor Series elimination match at Survivor Series on November 21, but was eliminated by Bianca Belair.
-She participated in the Royal Rumble match at the namesake event on January 29, 2022, entering at #29 but was eliminated by the returning Ronda Rousey.
-On the June 3 episode of SmackDown, Shotzi competed in a six-pack challenge to determine the #1 contender to the SmackDown Women's Championship, which was won by Natalya.
-On the June 24 episode of SmackDown, she defeated Tamina to qualify for the Money in the Bank ladder match on July 2, which she failed to win.
-On the August 5 episode of SmackDown, Shotzi competed in a gauntlet match to determine the #1 contender to Liv Morgan's SmackDown Women's Championship, which was won by Shayna Baszler.
-The following week, she and Xia Li participated in the WWE Women's Tag Team Championship Tournament for the vacant tag titles, but were eliminated by Raquel Rodriguez and Aliyah in the first round.
-On the August 26 episode of SmackDown, they competed in a "Last Chance" fatal four-way to be in the semifinals of the tournament later that night, which was won by Natalya and Sonya Deville.
+She worked on the SmackDown brand, participating in PPVs like Survivor Series 2021, Royal Rumble 2022, or Money in the Bank 2022.
+She and Xia Li participated in the WWE Women's Tag Team Championship Tournament for the vacant tag titles, but were eliminated by Raquel Rodriguez and Aliyah in the first round.

 On the September 16 episode of SmackDown, Shotzi saved Rodriguez from an attack by Damage CTRL (Dakota Kai and Iyo Sky), turning face in the process.
 On the October 21 episode of SmackDown, Shotzi and Rodriguez challenged Kai and Sky for the Women's Tag Team Championship, but were unsuccessful after Bayley distracted Shotzi.
 The next day, she served as the host for NXT Halloween Havoc alongside Quincy Elliot, attacking Lash Legend after she interrupted them.
 On the November 11 episode of SmackDown, Shotzi won a six-pack challenge, earning a SmackDown Women’s Championship match against Ronda Rousey at Survivor Series WarGames.
 At the event, Shotzi failed to win the title after interference from Shayna Baszler.

+In the summer of 2023, Shotzi began feuding with Damage CTRL.
+Shotzi had some hair cut off by them, following an assault.
+She then decided to get back at them and remove her green hair entirely in a segment, although this was not just part of a storyline, but also done as a tribute to her sister in real life, who suffers from bile duct cancer.
+Shotzi revealed her new look in a house show at Mexico City.
+In November at Survivor Series: WarGames, Shotzi, along with Bianca Belair, Charlotte Flair and Becky Lynch, defeated Damage CTRL (Bayley, Asuka, Iyo Sky, and Kairi Sane) in a WarGames match.